-Join Tim Grey for an in-depth discussion in this video Using the Recycle Bin, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Using the Recycle Bin, part of Learning Windows 8.

 One of the things I'm very often grateful for is that when you delete a file, it's …not necessarily actually deleted.
 Let me show you what I mean. …I'll go ahead and switch to the desktop environment by clicking on the Desktop …Tile on the Start Screen and you'll notice that I have some files on the desktop. …These happen to be PDF Documents, but they're actually just copies. …I had created copies for another purpose.
 I have what I consider to be the …original, so to speak, in my Documents folder in a Pixology folder. …So I have two copies of these particular documents.…